Definition: These sounds come from the lungs when you breathe, inhale and exhale.

-The examination should include listening to the anterior part of the thorax, the middle region and the posterior thorax.
+The examination should include listening to the anterior part of the thorax, the middle region, and the posterior thorax.
 The posterior thorax should be examined up to the base of the thorax.

-When respiratory sounds are considered a medical emergency?
+When are respiratory sounds considered a medical emergency?

 Cyanosis, a bluish color of the skin and mucous membranes due to lack of oxygen, can occur along with abnormal breath sounds.